amidaware/trmm-docs/docs/unsupported_scripts.md

 !!!note
     These are not supported scripts/configurations by Tactical RMM, but it's provided here for your reference.

     Although these aren't officially supported configurations, we generally will help point you in the right direction.
-Please use the Discord [#unsupported channel](https://discord.com/channels/736478043522072608/888474319750066177) to discuss issues related to these complex installations
+Please use the Discord [#unsupported channel](https://discord.com/channels/736478043522072608/888474319750066177) to discuss issues related to these complex installations.

-## fail2ban
+## Fail2ban

-### Install fail2ban
+Install fail2ban

 ```bash
 sudo apt install -y fail2ban
 ```

-### Set Tactical fail2ban filter conf File
+Set Tactical fail2ban filter conf file

 ```bash
 tacticalfail2banfilter="$(cat << EOF